lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 # Improve distance search

-Work with domain-decomposition algorithms to improve our distance search algorithms ([cell grids](https://github.com/richardjgowers/cellgrid)).
+Work with domain-decomposition algorithms to improve our distance search algorithms ([cell grids](https://github.com/richardjgowers/cellgrid)) and/or implement distance search on GPUs.

 # Formalize our Atom selection parser